 Financial aid packages will be sent to students who have applied, been accepted, and completed a FAFSA (or let us know they will not be filing one).
 When you receive your award letter, review your package and contact your admission counselor with any questions.

-How much will North Park University going to cost to attend next year?
+How much will North Park University cost next year?
 What scholarships or grants might you be eligible for?
 Use our Net Price Calculator to estimate both your cost and financial aid, based on basic tax information and your GPA and test scores.

 If your financial aid application is selected for verification, don’t panic.
 Just provide the additional documents that are requested, such as linking your taxes to your FAFSA, W‐2 and 1099 forms.
 The federal government selects approximately 30% of the FAFSAs for verification.